Vampirella (film): Plot

 30 centuries ago, on a distant planet called Drákulon, lies a civilized vampire society that drinks synthetic blood which flows through rivers across the planet.
 Their society's harmony is interrupted when Vlad Tepish, a rebel vampire who prefers the traditional practice of sucking the blood of others, along with his accomplices, murders all the members of the Council of Elders who govern Drákulon and then flees to Earth in order to create a race of vampires with their own ideals.
 Among the murdered elders was the father of Ella, who, with a desire for revenge, decides to follow Vlad's trail to Earth.

-During her journey, she is forced to stay on Mars for a while and, meanwhile, remains in a deep lethargy.
+During her journey, Ella is forced to stay on Mars for a while and, meanwhile, remains in a deep lethargy.
 A long time later, she is found by astronauts and is taken to Earth.
 Upon arrival, she immediately begins to do everything possible to reach Vlad, who is now in Las Vegas and pretends to be a singer named Jamie Blood.
 In her eagerness, she coincides with a special police unit responsible for trapping extraterrestrial beings that intend to damage the Earth.

 At first Ella, who now calls herself Vampirella, intends to continue with her revenge plan, but then allies with the special unit and must fight against Vlad and his vampires to save humanity from being turned into a horde of vampires, although this implies that she violates her own principles of not drinking blood from other beings.